Jubatian/rrpge-spec/specs/bin_rpa.rst

 There are two version informations at 0x02A and 0x034, one specifying the application version, the other the specification's version the application conforms to.
-The application's version controls how the host may allow or deny showing or loading nonvolatile saves produced by other versions.
-The specification's version likewise suggests the host whether it may or may not load and run the application.
+The specification's version suggests the host whether it may or may not load and run the application.

-For both versions the following compatibility rules shall be followed:
+For the versions the following compatibility rules shall be followed:

 - If major versions differ, it means complete incompatibility.
-An application may not load a nonvolatile save produced by one of different major version, likewise the host implementing one major version of the specification should not attempt to load an application conforming to a different major version.
+The host implementing one major version of the specification should not attempt to load an application conforming to a different major version.

 - Minor versions are upwards compatible.
-An application may load a nonvolatile save if it's major version matches, and it's minor version is less or equal.
 A host may load and run an application designed for a specification whose major version matches and the minor is less or equal.

 - Patch versions are compatible either way.